ibm-cloud-docs/devsecops/devsecops-tutorial-cc-toolchain.md

 You can provide a CI toolchain already setup at this step.
 Using filter on the region where your CI toolchain resides helps you to find it easily.

 The setup fetches the resource details such as pipeline configuration, repositories like inventory and incidence issues based on the CI toolchain provided.
-If you chose to not provide any details for the CI toolchain details, you need to manually provide the previously mentioned details in the later steps of the setup.
+If you chose to not provide any details for the CI toolchain details, you need to manually provide the previous details in the later steps of the setup.

 ## Set up CC tool integrations
 {: #tutorial-cc-toolchain-tool-integrations}